agility-game/dokploy/300/600/README.md

 From the ```Monitoring``` tab on Dokploy you can see the performance of the Frontend application.
 Try refreshing the Frontend page several times to generate traffic.

 ![monitor_frontend_application_in_home-001](https://github.com/agility-game/dokploy/assets/1499433/8d75c982-d6e7-4247-a589-243ddd223cff)

+## In Addition

+Now automate the deployment process by means of Dokploy's webhook, see [Autodeploy](https://docs.dokploy.com/application/overview)

+TO DO